-There are some significant differences between the two though, one being what each squadron is flying.
-Based out of Florida, the Blue Angels are known for their classic navy blue and yellow F/A-18 Hornets and duel engine jet.
-The Air Force Thunderbirds are stationed in Colorado Springs, and sports the classic red white and blue single-engine F-16 Fighting Falcon.
+However, there are some significant differences between the two, one being what each squadron is flying.
+Based out of Florida, the Blue Angels are known for their new navy blue and yellow twin-engine F/A-18 Super Hornets.
+The Air Force Thunderbirds are stationed at the Air Force Military Academy in Colorado Springs and sport the classic red white and blue single-engine F-16 Fighting Falcon.

-Both planes are capable of performing extremely sharp turns, loops, rolls, and can sustain long periods of inverted flight.
-Both can be adapted for nearly any type of mission, though the Air Force F-16 is frequently used for close air support and air superiority, while the Navy F/A-18 is more often used for air to air operations and bombing missions.
+Both aircrafts are capable of performing extremely sharp turns, loops, and rolls, and can sustain long periods of inverted flight.
+They can be adapted for nearly any type of mission, though the Air Force F-16 is frequently used for close air support and air superiority, while the Navy F/A-18 is more often used for air-to-air operations and bombing missions.
 Each plane can reach speeds above 1,500 miles per hour, but keep the throttle limited to 700 mph during exhibition shows.

 So, when it comes to planes, both squadrons are in close competition.
-The Air Force will continue to fly the F-16 Fighting Hornet, but the Blue Angels are in the process of transitioning to a new plane.
-By 2021, the Blue Angels will all be flying the Super Hornet version of the F/A-18.
-A Fighting Falcon costs roughly $14.5 million dollars, making it one of the cheaper planes in the U.S. Military.
-The Navy Super Hornet costs about $70 million.
+The Thunderbirds will continue to fly the F-16 Fighting Falcon, while the Blue Angels have transitioned to a new plane.
+In 2021, the 75th anniversary of the Blue Angels, the team started flying the Super Hornet version of the F/A-18.
+This upgrade from the Hornet marked the first time since 1986 that the U.S. Navy has changed aircraft.
+An Air Force Fighting Falcon costs roughly $14.5 million dollars, making it one of the cheaper planes to produce in the U.S. Military, while the Navy Super Hornet costs about $70 million.

-Blue Angels have a bit more history than the Thunderbirds.
+Blue Angels have a bit more history than the Thunderbirds, too.
 The Blue Angels were formed in 1946, shortly after WWII ended.
-The Thunderbirds were born seven years later, only six years after the Air Force was founded.
-Both were created as goodwill programs with the hopes of educating people about the Navy and Air Force and keeping up interest and support in military programs.
+The Thunderbirds started seven years later, only six years after the Air Force was founded.
+Both were created as goodwill programs with the hopes of educating the public about the Navy and Air Force and keeping up interest and support in military programs.

-So, between the two, it's neck-and-neck for who has higher bragging rights, or who puts on the better show.
-One of the great things about the United States is that our military is so accomplished and sophisticated, that the only rivalries they can actually have is with each other.
+So, between the two squadrons, it's neck-and-neck for who has higher bragging rights, or who puts on the better air show.